 My father is visiting us and he’s 100% Italian.
 I just had to make him some of my famous gluten free pesto sauce!
 The most delicious pesto sauce I have ever made contained blanched, slivered almonds instead of pine nuts.
 Since I had about 2 tablespoons of pine nuts left, I used them up by substituting them for 2 tablespoons of almonds.
 Dad loved it, even went back for seconds!
 Perhaps not the healthiest meal for someone in their 90s, but hey, he’s on vacation, and the garlic is extremely healthy!
 I hope you enjoy this recipe as much as we did.

-UPDATE: I’ve since made this recipe using all almonds and it was just as delicious, if not more!
+UPDATE: I’ve since made this recipe using all almonds (soaked overnight and skin removed) and it was just as delicious, if not more!

 A wonderful basil gluten free pesto sauce with a twist.
 Use blanched almonds instead of pine nuts.
 The taste is incredible!

-1 bunch fresh basil leaves (about 6 cups) or 1/2 tube basil paste (found in your grocer's produce isle)
+- 1 bunch fresh basil leaves (about 6 cups, not packed) or 1/2 tube basil paste (found in your grocer's produce isle)